hjbhu6/yvertx/core_manual_yeti.md

-verticle is undeployed, so in most cases you will not need to undeploy a verticle manually, however if you do want to do this, it can be done by calling the function `vertx.undeployVerticle` passing in the deployment id that was returned from the call to `vertx.deployVerticle`
+verticle is undeployed, so in most cases you will not need to undeploy a verticle manually, however if you do want to do this, it can be done by calling the function `vertx.undeployVerticle` passing in the deployment id that is given to the callback method provided to `deployVerticle`

-    var deploymentID = vertx.deployVerticle 'my_verticle.js' emptyJS 1 \();
+    vertx.deployVerticle 'my_verticle.js' emptyJS 1 do deploymentId:
         yvertx.undeployVerticle deploymentID ;
+    done;

 # The Event Bus